-- Economy class flight tickets
+- · Economy class flight tickets

 - 2nd class train tickets

 - Private car (0,20 €/km, max.
 150 €)

 - Public transportation tickets

-- Accommodation (there is a limit please ask our International Officer Nicole Lorenz before booking!)
+- Accommodation (there is a limit please ask the coordination team before booking!)

 - Registration fees

 - Required courses for lab rotations

 - if applicable: visa costs

 - Membership fees: If a membership in a society is required to submit an abstract or to attend a conference, then the fees can be reimbursed after the conference along with the travel reimbursement request